-Classes in the Nursery and Reception are in the Early Years Foundation Stage.
+Classes in our Nursery and Reception settings are in the Early Years Foundation Stage.
 They follow the Early Years Foundation Stage Curriculum which covers the 7 areas of learning and development; Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Art and Design.
 These areas are broken down into Early Years Outcomes which lead on to the Early Learning Goals.
-These areas of learning and development are taught manly in units and sometimes as part of a cross-curricular topic.
+These areas of learning and development are taught mainly in units and sometimes as part of a cross-curricular topic.

 Pupils at Barham Primary School will leave year 6:

-- reading and writing with confidence, fluency and understanding, using a range of independent strategies to self-monitor and correct;
+- reading and writing with confidence, fluency and understanding, using a range of independent strategies to self-monitor and correct

-- with a love of reading and a desire to read for enjoyment;
+- with a love of reading and a desire to read for enjoyment

-- with a passion for words and their meanings; developing a growing vocabulary in spoken and written forms;
+- with a passion for words and their meanings; developing a growing vocabulary in spoken and written forms

 - understanding a range of text types, media types and genres;

-- able to write in a variety of styles and forms appropriate to the situation;
+- able to write in a variety of styles and forms appropriate to the situation

-- using their developing imagination, inventiveness and critical awareness;
+- using their developing imagination, inventiveness and critical awareness

-- having a suitable technical vocabulary to articulate their responses.
+- having a suitable technical vocabulary to articulate their responses

 More information about the Primary National Curriculum can be found on the Department for Education website.